qt-creator/qt-creator/tests/manual/docker/README.md

   Note that the Build container alone is sufficient also to run applications, but using the Run container gives a more restricted setup closer to a real world scenario.

+- MAKE SURE there's something sensible in "Paths to Mount".
+  These paths are shared between your host system and the docker device.
+  These should contain at the very least your sources, otherwise a build in the container can't access it.

 - Try to auto-detect kit items by pressing "Auto Detect Kit Items" for the Build container (only Build, not Run)